rhero12/crisPy2/docs/Examples.rst

-Examples of crisPy in Use
+Examples of crispy in Use
 ==========================

-Please find below examples of how to use the main features of crisPy with imaging spectropolarimetry data.
+Please find below examples of how to use the main features of crispy with imaging spectropolarimetry data.

 .. toctree::
    :maxdepth: 2